southpolemonkey/study_notes/photography.md

 ## FAQ

-which focus mode should use for videoing motion object?
+Q: which focus mode should use for videoing motion object?

+A: On Canon, it is called `AI Servo`

+Q: how to choose the appropriate stopper filter in landscape photography?

+A: measure sky and earth respectively, and substract the shutte speed (1 stopper means three rolls of your shutter controller)

+## Landscape photography

 rerference paramaters setting for shooting waterfall